smartman1234/Network_Management_System/readme.md

 // 2015--11-11
 * finish checkAlarmUpdatedIfYesTakeAction(use timestamp as the key)   --- ok

+// 2015--11-16
-* alarm threshold model functon into db 1550
+* alarm threshold model functon into db 1550  build
-* alarm threshold model functon into db elink
+* alarm threshold model functon into db elink build
-* alarm threshold model functon into db egfa
+* alarm threshold model functon into db egfa  build

-* re-organize the snmp info page of elink
+* re-organize the snmp info page of elink  build
-* re-organize the snmp info page of egfa
+* re-organize the snmp info page of egfa  build
-* re-organize the snmp info page of 1550
+* re-organize the snmp info page of 1550  build